Best 17 Gardens in DC: The Instagrammers Guide

 DC Botanic Garden

-By far one of the most unique gardens in DC is the U.S. Botanic Garden.
-The orchid exhibit is not to be missed but our favorite is the conservatory room.
-Spoiler alert: Mrs. Peacock did, in fact, kill Professor Plum with the lead pipe here – Just Joking.
+By far one of the most unique botanical gardens in DC is the U.S. Botanic Garden.
+The orchid exhibit is not to be missed, but our favorite is the conservatory room.
+Spoiler alert: Mrs. Peacock did, in fact, kill Professor Plum with the lead pipe here.
+Just Joking.
 But definitely take the time to explore this part of the Botanic Garden.
 It can get a little hot and steamy in here, but the vegetation is overwhelmingly beautiful.
-Plus it’s located on the east side of the National Mall making it easy to visit.

 U.S. Botanic Garden on Google Maps